Open quantum-classical systems: A hybrid MASH master equation: Theory

 Note that, the equation of motion for the stochastic Redfield approach [Eq.~\eqref{eq:stoch_red_eom}] includes an extra term in the $S_z$ dynamics compared to Eq.~\eqref{eq:spin_evol}.
 This term describes a continuous population decay to the lower state.
 In our formulation, population transfer can happen only through stochastic jumps, which therefore have a higher probability of occurring at each step, according to Eq.~\eqref{eq:hybrid_jumps}, compared to their counterparts in Eq.~\eqref{eq:stoch_jumps}.
 This subtle difference is a consequence of putting the formalism into the MASH framework.
 However, both methods exactly reproduce the reduced density-matrix dynamics of secular Redfield theory [Eq.~\eqref{eq:redfield_secular_me_time}] despite the differences in the dynamics of individual trajectories.

 So far, we have only considered a reformulation of Redfield theory for an open quantum system.
-To construct the hybrid method, we now couple the system to classical degrees of freedom.
+To construct the hybrid method, we now couple the system to classical degrees of freedom in addition to the quantum bath.
+The classical modes are thus indirectly coupled to the quantum bath and, apart from the small Lamb shift, feel its effects only through the system dynamics.

 The dynamics of the classical variables $(\bm{q}, \bm{p})$ are defined naturally within the MASH framework.
 In particular, they evolve according to the forces of one of the adiabats, determined by the sign of $S_z$:

 where we additionally include the effect of the Lamb shift in the force.

 Therefore, our new hybrid method has two distinct mechanisms of changing the active state, as illustrated in Fig.~\ref{fig:hops_v_jumps}.
 First, there are the deterministic ``hops'' caused by the NACs which couple the classical coordinates to the quantum subsystem.
 Similarly to the original MASH method, these occur whenever $S_z$ crosses the equator of the Bloch sphere.
 Second, there are the stochastic ``jumps'' that resample $\bm{S}$ in the other hemisphere.
 These resemble the Lindblad operators in a stochastically unraveled master equation.